Salzman International Illustration Agency

 Is there an artist whose work you admire?
 What is it about their artwork that intrigues you?

 There are many artists, illustrators as and graphic designers that I admire.
-Among them are, for example, Marcel Duchamp, Armando Testa, Paul Rend and Bruno Munari.
+Among them are, for example, Marcel Duchamp, Armando Testa, Paul Rand and Bruno Munari.
 Their work has been and continues to be a source of inspiration in many ways.
 The aspects that fascinate me the most are the completely original way they look at the world, the sharpness of their minds, and the experimental nature of their artistic research.

 Where do you find inspiration, concepts or images for your illustrations?
 Do you have a purpose, a key message about important topics you wish to portray through your artwork?